hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 .. note::

-    The amount of CPU reserved for a job can be rounded up if the equivalent memory and/or storage request requires a larger fraction of the worker.
-Currently, each 1 core requested gets 3.75 GB of memory and 21.875 GB of storage.
-Therefore, if a user requests 1 CPU and 7 GB of memory, the user will get 2 cores for their job and will be billed for 2 cores.
+    Each 1 core requested gets 3.75 GB of memory.

 .. note::

-    The amount of CPU reserved for a job is rounded up to powers of two with a minimum of 0.25 cores.
-    For example, a job requesting 5 cores will be rounded up to 8 cores.
+    The default storage per job is 5 GB per core requested.
+For example, if you request 2 cores, then your job gets 10 GB.
+    If you need more storage than this, then you can request more storage explicitly with the :meth:`.Job.storage` method.
+    The minimum storage request is 10 GB which can be incremented in units of 1 GB maxing out at 64 TB.

 .. note::